-After a period of about 45 minutes the Blue finishing flag should be raised with one sound signal.
-This should be done at an appropriate time so as not to confuse the competitors.
-The first finisher need not be the fastest boat in the race so assessing when to raise the flag is important.
+After a period of about 45 minutes (up to 55 minutes in high summer if conditions good) raise the Blue finishing flag (no sound signal).
+The first finisher need not be the fastest boat in the race.
+Ideally boats of the same class should do the same number of laps, so if possible try not to split fleets.

 You should aim to get everybody across the finish line within the shortest possible time say ten minutes, preferably shorter.
 The faster boats may well have passed through the finish line on a subsequent round prior to the blue flag being raised.
-This is OK but please be mindful of the wind conditions as a falling or rising wind may affect the race and skew the results Make a note of every boat number as it finishes, its elapsed time and its number of completed rounds.
+This is OK but please be mindful of the wind conditions as a falling or rising wind may affect the race and skew the results.

+Make a note of every boat class and number as it finishes with its elapsed time.
 As the boats may come to the line in quick succession get the boat numbers down first and the times following.
 Call e.g. it is 45 minutes and 10 seconds, 25 seconds, 30 seconds etc, then it is now 46 minutes and 10 seconds and so on.
 It is essential to use a voice recorder and keep it running during the whole of the finishing sequence.
-If a boat is lost it can be picked up from the recorder Shortening the Race: There is no need to shorten the race as it has a known time period Return & Results:
+If a boat is lost it can be picked up from the recorder.
+After recording all boats check the number of rounds completed and add this information against each finish.